 The transport industry is often called the backbone of our economy, and not without reason.
-70% of all freight and 90% of all consumer products and food in Canada is shipped by truck.
-The Canadian trucking industry contributes $39 billion to the economy every year – and that doesn’t include other transport methods or logistics companies.
+70% of all freight and 90% of all consumer products and food in Canada are shipped by truck.
+The Canadian trucking industry contributes $39 billion to the economy every year, and that doesn’t include other transport methods or logistics companies.

-So transportation companies support almost every other business in the country.
+As a result, transportation companies support almost every other business in the country.
 But who do transport companies go to when they need support?
 Where can they turn when they need financial help facing the many unique challenges in their industry?
-Here we’re going to answer that question, and discuss the specialized financial solutions available to those in the transport sector.
+Here we’re going to answer that question and discuss the specialized financial solutions available to those in the transport sector.

 How Can Financing Help a Transportation Company?